 Avoid stomach problems.
 While traveling many people find themselves dealing with the uncomfortable problems of diarrhea or constipation, which are often caused by changes in diet.
 While a slice of pizza or a burger might be tempting while waiting for your flight, eat a salad or something rich in fiber to avoid stomach problems later.
 Once you reach your destination, try to abide by your normal diet as much as possible.
 An occasional splurge is acceptable during vacations, so have some treats, but make sure the majority of your meals contain fruit, vegetables and protein.

 Stretch your legs.
 Most people become uncomfortable after sitting during a long flight, but it is especially important for pregnant women to stretch during even a short flight.
-Expectant mothers should try to get up every hour and walk up the aisle to help against swelling.
+Expectant mothers should try to get up every hour and walk up the aisle to help prevent swelling.
 And they should avoid salty foods—like peanuts and pretzels—and instead bring their own fruits and vegetables and drink lots of water.

 If you have any health concerns before traveling, Dr. Ward encourages you to visit with your physician.